The Forum objectives are achieved through three axes of work:

 Capacity building seminar: Promoting entrepreneurial education in schools (Potsdam, Germany) 3-6 November 2014

-The seminar will contribute to the development of a tool that will allow schools to (1) map the perceptions of learners, teachers, parents, and partner organisations as they relate to the entrepreneurial education opportunities (courses, extra-curricular work), resources and support available to teachers (e.g. time for preparation, training, teaching material), and the "outward looking school" (e.g., partnerships for challenge-based learning, new learning environments); and (2) employ this information for organisational development efforts.
+The seminar contributed to the development of a tool that should allow schools to (1) map the perceptions of learners, teachers, parents, and partner organisations as they relate to the entrepreneurial education opportunities (courses, extra-curricular work), resources and support available to teachers (e.g. time for preparation, training, teaching material), and the "outward looking school" (e.g., partnerships for challenge-based learning, new learning environments); and (2) employ this information for organisational development efforts.

 Expert Seminar: What works, and what doesn’t?
-Evidence-based approaches to tackling disadvantage (Paris, France) mid-October 2014
+Evidence-based approaches to tackling disadvantage (Paris, France) 15 October 2014